What is the Difference Between an NP and an MD?

 The education required for these two professions varies greatly, but the responsibilities are often similar in certain health care settings.

-To get program specifics required for becoming a Nurse Practitioner, contact the schools below for curriculum details.
+To get program specifics required for becoming a Nurse Practitioner, contact the schools on our site for curriculum details.

 Understanding the differences between these health care professionals may help you make the decision to pursue formal education to become a nurse practitioner, or whether you may prefer a future as a medical doctor.
 The Bureau of Labor Statistics (BLS) estimates extraordinary growth in the next decade for nurse practitioners that exceeds 30%.
 Meanwhile, physicians will see only an estimated 14% growth in available positions.

 It should be noted that job growth for a wide array of healthcare positions is greater or much greater than the average expected growth for all other positions in the United States and particularly so for advanced practice nurses.
 (BLS, 2016) You may want to make your decision to become a nurse practitioner based on additional factors like job responsibilities, average pay, education required and job satisfaction.

 Also known as an Advanced Practice Registered Nurse (APRN or APN), a nurse practitioner will study for a total of anywhere from five to eight years to obtain a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) degree.
 The length of the program often depends on the degree already held by the student and whether the future nurse practitioner already has a degree or certificate in nursing.
 You may qualify for accelerated programs that take less than two years and may conclude in as little as 18 months if you already have a Bachelor of Science in Nursing (BSN).